There are many lighting ideas from how lighting functions in our homes to the various lighting styles available.

 And speaking of variety, placing different lamps throughout a room allows you to play with scale, style and mood.

-For this client above, we placed a lamp between the chairs and one on the chest in behind.
+For this client above, we placed a lamp between the chairs and two on the chest in behind.
 A floor lamp beside the couch and another lamp on a console table give various ways to create mood and function in this room.
 I have seven lamps in my living room and dimmers for overhead lighting….

 Which brings me to the all important DIMMERS!